FACN3/research/README.md

 ## Account names

-I don't want to display the passwords publicly so just give me a shout on Gitter if you want accesss to any of the following sites :blush:
+I don't want to display the passwords publicly so just give me (@finnhodgkin) a shout on Gitter if you want accesss to any of the following sites :blush:

 ### [Front end masters](https://frontendmasters.com/courses/)
 Username: foundersandcoders